cloud-gov/cg-site/_docs/management/container-to-container.md

 ```
 2. Update your source application to send all traffic to the destination application on port 61443.

-For more information you can check out the Cloud Foundry documentation on [Secureing Container-to-Container Traffic](https://docs.cloudfoundry.org/concepts/understand-cf-networking.html#securing-traffic)
+For more information you can check out the Cloud Foundry documentation on [Securing Container-to-Container Traffic](https://docs.cloudfoundry.org/concepts/understand-cf-networking.html#securing-traffic)